opensearch-project/opensearch-sdk-java/CREATE_YOUR_FIRST_EXTENSION.md

 This document outlines how to create a new custom extension.
 For migration of existing plugins, see [PLUGIN_MIGRATION](PLUGIN_MIGRATION.md).

-For this example, we will create a CRUD Extension, demonstrating the create, read, update, and delete operations on an index.
+For this example, you will create a CRUD extension, demonstrating the create, read, update, and delete operations on an index.

 ## Initial setup

 Create a new repository at a location of your choice.

-In your dependency management, set up a dependency on OpenSearch SDK for Java.
-Here is the key information that you need:
+In your dependency management, set up a dependency on the OpenSearch SDK for Java.
+Here is the required key information:
  - Group ID: `org.opensearch.sdk`
  - Artifact ID: `opensearch-sdk-java`
  - Version: `1.0.0-SNAPSHOT` (compatible with OpenSearch 2.x) or `2.0.0-SNAPSHOT` (compatible with OpenSearch 3.x)